|The Seoul Jazz Festival 2014 will take place at Olympic Park, Seoul, on May 17 and 18. (Private Curve)|

 Rice debuted with the hit single “The Blower’s Daughter” in 2001, bringing fresh, Irish-infused folk rock to the international music scene.
 His first album, “O,” sold more than 100,000 copies in the U.K. alone and earned Rice a number of awards.

-Other international artists on the bill include acclaimed tenor saxophone player Joshua Redman and his quartet; budding Scottish singer-songwriter Paolo Nutini, who is also a member of the popular folk duo Kings of Convenience, and his new project group Erlend Oye with Band; and young Norwegian artist Sondre Lerche.
+Other international artists on the bill include acclaimed tenor saxophone player Joshua Redman and his quartet; budding Scottish singer-songwriter Paolo Nutini; Erlend Oye, a member of the popular folk duo Kings of Convenience; and young Norwegian artist Sondre Lerche.

 Pop pianist and singer-songwriter Yoon Han and the Yun Seokcheol Trio will be the top local jazz act in the festival.